slashvar/slashvar.github.io/_drafts/SFINAE.md

 ---
-Title: Detecting functions existance with SFINAE
+Title: Detecting functions existence with SFINAE
 ---

 Have you ever heard of SFINAE ?
 If not, you're missing one interesting feature of C++.
-As for many other meta-programming aspect, it seems to rely on a specific behaviour of template to perform very interesting compile operations.
+As for many other meta-programming aspect, it seems to rely on a specific behavior of template to perform very interesting compile operations.

 Of course, there's a lot of presentation about SFINAE and the STL provides some useful tools based on it.
 I don't want to write another basic introduction to it, so I decided to peak a topic for which I didn't found any example easily.

-That's lead us to the beginning of the title of this post: *Detecting functions existance*.
+That's lead us to the beginning of the title of this post: *Detecting functions existence*.
 We often have to provide replacement for library functions that are not available everywhere, depending of the OS or a library version.
 I'll use as an example `quick_exit(3)` which is supposed to be part of the ISO standard but is not available on MacOS, we had the issue recently and while we're not running our software on Mac, a lot of members of my teams are using Mac laptop as dev machine, so we need to be able to at least compile our code on it, but we don't need a full-blown replacement and using `_exit` or `_Exit` will be enough in that case.

 Of course, I wanted something that was not based on macros and I wanted it relying on the presence of the function.
 Hence the SFINAE approach.